MainulDip/iOS-study/SwiftLanguageTour/swift-basic-103-oop.md

 ### Property Wrappers (@propertyWrapper):
 A property wrapper adds a layer of separation between code that manages how a property is stored and the code that defines a property.
 It helps to write the management code once (when defining the wrapper), and then reuse that management code by applying it to multiple properties.
-It's somewhat like delegated properties in kotlin
+Supports both struct and class.

+* Requirements
+- @propertyWrapper annotation
+- `wrappedValue` stored property, each property wrapper type should contain this stored property, which tells Swift which underlying value that’s being wrapped

 ```swift
 @propertyWrapper
 struct TwelveOrLess {